ambroisep/hueypetersen/_posts/2015-02-22-thin-and-graphy.markdown

 {% endhighlight %}

-Also, as a reminder, keywords are functions in clojure.
+Also, as a reminder, keywords are functions in clojure which makes simple getters nice to write.

 {% highlight clojure %}